markuman/hausschrat/docs/src/server/usage.md

 The location the the password for the private key for the used vendor.

+**`hausschrat_public_key`**
+Default value: _not set_

+This is the placeholder to the CA public key.
+You don't nedd and should not care about it.
+Once it is requested, _hausschrat_ will fetch the private key again, re-generate the public key and save it there for performance reasons.

 # Revoke

 In case you need to revoke a certificate, you must find the related row in `certs` table.
 Once it is found, just set `revoked` to `1`.
 Now you can request `https://{HAUSSCHRAT_URL}/revoke` with your orchestration and announce it to the sshd.

+# Servers Public Key

+You can also use the API endpoint `/public_key` in your orchestration to fetch the CA public key and announce it to the sshd.
+Once it is fetched and regenerated, it will be stored in the `hausschrat` table - for performance issue.